hacl-star/hacl-star/README.md

 ## Status

 *Warning*: This is a research project.
-Although some of our code is currently used in popular products like Mozilla Firefox and Wireguard, we highly recommend users to consult the HACL* maintainers before using this code in production systems.
+Although some of our code is currently used in popular products like Mozilla Firefox and Wireguard, we highly recommend that users consult with the HACL* maintainers before using this code in production systems.

 We are actively developing and integrating our code on the [master](https://github.com/project-everest/hacl-star/tree/master/)